 In their first year, college students face a number of new academic challenges.
-The First Year Experience Seminar at UNH is designed to support students as they successfully transition from high school to college.
+The First Year Experience Seminar at the University of New Haven is designed to support students as they successfully transition from high school to college.
 The semester-long class introduces students to useful strategies for achieving their academic goals.

 The First-Year Success Center partners with first-year students by facilitating connections with the multitude of resources available on campus.
 The center’s main goal is to support first-year students in working towards their educational, social, and personal goals.